chain4travel/camino-docs/docs/developer/guides/query-kyc-state-on-c-chain.md

 ## Add Camino Network to MetaMask

-To query the KYC state of an address using the Remix IDE, we will use the MetaMask wallet.
+To query the KYC/KYB States of an address using the Remix IDE, we will use the MetaMask wallet.

 We need to add a custom network to MetaMask.
 In this document, we will use the Columbus test network.